GiaLacTRAN/convolutional_deep_gp_random_features/README.md

 *   --data_name                 Name of dataset: it can be mnist, notmnist, cifar10, cifar100
 *   --cnn_name                  Name of convolutional structure: it can be lenet, resnet, alexnet
 *   --rf_name                   Name of random feature: it can be rf (random feature), sorf (structure orthogonal random feature)
-*   --nbrb                      Number of blocks in convolutional structure
+*   --nb_conv_blocks            Number of blocks in convolutional structure
-*   --ngp                       Number of layer of Gaussian Processes
+*   --nb_gp_blocks              Number of layer of Gaussian Processes
 *   --ratio_nrf_df              Proportional between number of Gaussian Processes and random features per hidden layer
 *   --is_data_augmentation      Option of data augmentation
 *   --train_time                Total running time to train Deep Convolutional Gaussian Processes